How To Find Free Stock Images for Students

 Check your images with Google Image Search: are you wondering just how unique and compelling your stock image of choice is?
 With a reverse image search you can upload an image to Google and do a reverse search to find all the other sites, documents, and projects where it's been used — provided they've been indexed by Google, of course.
 This clever service can help you avoid overused images in your work and keep things interesting and original.

-Avoid excessive Photoshopping: averyone loves a nice gradiant or color-correction filter, but use caution when optimizing your images.
+Avoid excessive Photoshopping: everyone loves a nice gradient or color-correction filter, but use caution when optimizing your images.
 Try to avoid needless crops, clones, resizes, or filters, as all of these can turn your ideal image into an unsightly mess.

 Don't ignore Photoshop altogether: free stock images often come from amateur sources, and as such, may require a bit of tweaking from time to time.
 If you're comfortable with Photoshop, taking the time to adjust the exposure, contrast and color can help make your freebie look like it was shot by a pro.